Dear Member of Congress,

 Technology companies of all sizes are using international trade to power the American economy by relying on 95% of world’s population outside of the U.S. to sell their goods and services.
 The global supply chain, digital delivery, and the Internet have made it possible for small and medium-sized businesses in the United States to take advantage of international trade to create jobs and grow our economy.

 Whether through direct exports, reaching new users for our products and platforms, or supplying our goods and services to larger U.S. companies that export, we rely on international trade to grow our businesses.
-The trade agreements currently being negotiated represent a tremendous opportunity to open new markets in the technology sector and set the rules for the 21st century digital economy.
+The trade agreements currently being negotiated represent a tremendous opportunity to open new markets in the technology sector and set the rules for the 21st century digital economy and Internet.
 They also have the potential to eliminate barriers to integration in global supply chains and simplify and harmonize processes, regulations, and standards that can be onerous and costly obstacles to trade for small and medium-sized businesses.
 Setting the rules for digital trade will open doors to global markets for small and medium-sized businesses across all sectors.

 In order for American companies to continue growing and innovating, we need to ensure any trade agreements will allow U.S. companies of all sizes and across all sectors to compete on a level playing field.
 The first step to creating that level playing field is for our elected representatives in Congress to give US negotiators new, clear directions for future trade agreements that reflect the priorities of small and medium sized businesses in the rapidly changing innovation, digital, services, and Internet economy.